-This question often surfaces in the mind of officials, recently licensed or experienced, who aspire to become one of those “good referees.”
+This question often surfaces in the mind of recently licensed or experienced officials who aspire to become “good referees.”
 One thing that immediately comes to mind is that the referee must act to control the game before the players control it.
 It is far easier to lose control of a game than regain it.

 How do the “good referees” get and keep control of a game?
 Most referees are aware of three elements: